Chalu Pol

-Chalu Pol (چالوپل) (Note: Also romanized as Chālū Pol; also known as Chalapur, Chāleh Pol, and Chalvil) is a village in Mehravan Rural District of the Central District of Neka County, Mazandaran province, Iran.
+Chalu Pol (چالوپل) (Note: Also romanized as Chālū Pol; also known as Chalapur, Chāleh Pol, and Chalvil) is a village in Mehravan Rural District of the Central District in Neka County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,678 in 417 households.
 The following census in 2011 counted 2,129 people in 589 households.
-The 2016 census measured the population of the village as 2,110 people in 673 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,110 people in 673 households, the most populous in its rural district.